Vera Borea: 1934

 A novelty introduced in January 1934 was the skirted bathing suit.
 A skirt was worn over maillot or flaring one-piece shorts.
 The separate skirt began to outmode the fuller covering previously given by a beach apron.
-Borea's "runner" consisted of two flared panels which opened up on both sides.
+Vera Borea's "runner" consisted of two flared panels which opened up on both sides.
 She used a large printed cotton handkerchief, which was popular in St. Tropez.
 Her creativity showed in the stylishness which she exhibited, working the scarves into new forms to cover backless frocks.
 Often the skirt was one color, the maillot another, and the wraplet a third.
 Some favored combinations were dark blue, venetian pink, and pale yellow, or Chinese blue, old rose, and beige.

 1935

-In May 1935, a copy of a Borea sundress sold for $5.95 in a Los Angeles store.
+In May 1935, a copy of a Vera Borea sundress sold for $5.95 in a Los Angeles store.
 Made of cotton Indianhead, the dress left the entire back open to soak in the sun's warmth.
 It featured a block print with a natural background and a design of green or purple lines.
 The block print was also adorned with turquoise, gold and coral (color).
 The sundress was fashionable to wear over a bathing suit for a luncheon indoors at a beach club.

-Borea's collection for fall 1935 included suits, jackets and long redingotes, which were semi-fitted with leg-o'-mutton sleeves.
+Vera Borea's collection for fall 1935 included suits, jackets and long redingotes, which were semi-fitted with leg-o'-mutton sleeves.
 Her fashions had a widening shoulder line.
 Her sports suits were uniquely cut in soft colored tweeds and were worn with dark crape shirts.
 The short sleeves on these shirts were also widened.
-Borea's day clothes featured a number of shades of gray-green.
+Vera Borea's day clothes featured a number of shades of gray-green.
 These were accentuated with buttons and scarves of yellow or guardsman's red.
-Bishop violet was a prominent color of Borea's evening wear designs.
+Bishop violet was a prominent color of Vera Borea's evening wear designs.
 A nubby woolen, woven with bear's hair, was featured in the designer's sports wear.
 Her wool daytime frocks had velvet belts and trimmings.
 Highlights included pine-cone rosettes, which replaced sports buttons.
 Pheasant feathers were exhibited as trimming.

 1936

-In July, Borea released a white flannel suit especially for the "sea-cum-casino".
+In July, Vera Borea released a white flannel suit especially for the "sea-cum-casino".
 Worn with a chali blouse, it had subtle differences from suits introduced by Lucien Lelong and other designers.

 1938

-Borea' silhouette was characterized by moulded bodices, normal shoulders, small waists, and short skirts, with some of them pleated and others slightly flared.
+Vera Borea' silhouette was characterized by moulded bodices, normal shoulders, small waists, and short skirts, with some of them pleated and others slightly flared.
 She often made use of linens for beach, town, and evening wear.
 She frequently employed an apronline, which was either draped or tied in the back.
 Other prominent features of note were striped and embroidered materials (often oriental types), and colored piping (sewing).
 Her colorful printed frocks were worn beneath slim, dark coats.